amanelis/baboon/README.md

       # with.
       rails_env: 'staging'

+      # Custom server restart_command.
+If your server happens to not respond
+      # `touch tmp/restart.txt` - specify your restart command.
+Otherwise
+      # default Baboon will try and touch the restart.txt file.
+      restart_command: '/etc/init.d/appache2 restart'

       # These are the host machines that baboon will ssh into on each
       # deploy.
 They can be defined as an ip address or a host name
       servers: